James Gerlach

 Psychological Readiness and Motivation

-Designing systems that tune into where people are emotionally and cognitively, then respond with the right tone, timing, and level of challenge.
+Designing systems that tune into where people are emotionally and cognitively, then respond with the right tone, timing, and level of intensity.

 Behavioral Feedback Loops